codethenews/encyclopedia-of-storytelling/osint.md

 The collection and analysis of data gathered from publicly available sources - such as online databases or social media to support an investigation.
 A relatively new field born on social media and innovated largely thanks to the work of dedicated amateurs, it has proven a powerful tool for journalism.

-OSINT is a broad field consisting of many techniques:
+OSINT is a multidisciplinary field consisting of a range techniques:

 - geolocation
 - chronolocation
+- satellite imagery
+- ship tracking
+- identity verification
+- audio analysis

 ### Resources